Rinriku69/stardew-savefetch/README.md

 3. Simulate the site's redirect by opening `http://127.0.0.1:8722/callback?token=test&username=you&state={that state}` in a browser.
-4. Load a save and sleep — the console logs the upload attempt (it fails against a fake `BaseUrl`, which still proves the save → payload → HTTP path works).
+4. Load a save and sleep — the console logs the upload attempt (it fails against a fake `SaveUrl`, which still proves the save → payload → HTTP path works).